Construction site safety: Hazards

 The leading safety hazards on construction sites include falls, being caught between objects, electrocutions, and being struck by objects.
 These hazards have caused injuries and deaths on construction sites throughout the world.
 Failures in hazard identification are often due to limited or improper training and supervision of workers.
 Areas where there is limited training include tasks in design for safety, safety inspection, and monitoring safety.
 Failure in any of these areas can result in an increased risk in exposing workers to harm in the construction environment.

 Falls are the leading cause of injury in the construction industry, in particularly for elder and untrained construction workers.
 Several countries have regulations and guidelines for fall protections to prevent injuries and deaths.
-In the US the Occupational Safety and Health Administration (OSHA) Handbook (29 CFR) states that fall protection is needed in areas including but not limited to ramps, runways, and other walkways; excavations; hoist areas; holes; form-work; leading edge work; unprotected sides and edges; overhand bricklaying and related work; roofing; precast erection; wall openings; floor openings such as holes; residential construction; and other walking/working surfaces.
+In the US the Occupational Safety and Health Administration (OSHA) Handbook (29 CFR) states that fall protection is needed in areas including but not limited to ramps, runways, and other walkways; trenching/excavations; power tools; hoist areas; holes; form-work; leading edge work; unprotected sides and edges; overhand bricklaying and related work; roofing; precast erection; wall openings; floor openings such as holes; residential construction; and other walking/working surfaces.
 NIOSH developed a Ladder Safety App which was designed to improve extension and step ladder safety — a concern for those working in construction or any other task that requires ladder use.

 Motor vehicle crashes are another major safety hazard on construction sites.
 It is important to be cautious while operating motor vehicles or equipment on the site.
 A motor vehicle should have a service brake system, emergency brake system, and a parking brake system.
 All vehicles must be equipped with an audible warning system if the operator chooses to use it.
 Vehicles must have windows and doors, power windshield wipers, and a clear view of site from the rear window.
 All employees should be properly trained before using motor vehicles and equipment.

 Employees on construction sites also need to be aware of dangers on the ground.
 Cables running across roadways were often seen until cable ramp equipment was invented to protect hoses and other equipment which had to be laid out.
 Another common hazard that workers may face is overexposure to heat and humidity in the environment.
 Overexertion in this type of weather can lead to serious heat-related illnesses such as heat stroke, heat exhaustion, and heat cramps.

 Noise is also an occupational hazard, a 2019 study found that construction sites had the highest noise levels when compared to several other industries.
 Other hazards found on construction site include asbestos, solvents, noise, and manual handling activities.

+Trenching and excavation pose a great threat to the workers in and around them.
+With the top injury from these incidents being a cave-in, which is when the walls of the trench collapse and buries the worker.
+With 1 cubic yard of soil weighing in at around 3000 pounds the soil often leads to suffocation or crushing injuries.